KennyHT/learn-kubernetes/labs/setup.md

 The `jq` binary allows us to nicely format, search and extract data from JSON on the commandline.

-For a lot of Kubernetes commands, we'll be using the `--template` flag which uses `golang` template syntax but `jq` is in general, a very useful tool to have lying around, even if you use it to do nothing more than just pretty print JSON in the terminal.
+For a lot of Kubernetes commands, we'll be using the `--template` flag which uses `golang` template syntax but `jq` is in general, a very useful tool, even if all you use it for is to pretty print JSON.

 To install it with homebrew on the Mac, use `brew install watch`.